NikolaosKantartzopoulos/mern-template/README.md

 });' > home.test.js && cd ../
 ```

-## 5 Any comments are greatly appreciated!
+## 5 Any comments will be greatly appreciated!